JonasB111/JonasB111/README.md

 ### Hi there, my name is Jonas! 👋

-## I'm a Developer, Student and Musician!
+## I'm a Developer and Musician!

 This is the place where I currently upload my personal projects to review 📚

 - 🧗‍♂️ I’m currently working on my personal projects!
-- 🌱 I’m currently learning React, MySQL and PHP
+- 🌱 I’m currently learning React and MySQL
 - 🧭 I’m looking for a Junior developer position
 - 🥅 2020 Goals: Become a Junior React/JS developer
 - ⚡ Fun fact: I love piano playing, psychology and video games